 We declared a climate and ecological emergency in July 2019, recognising the unique role art and art museums can play in creating fundamental societal change.
-In 2020, Tate was awarded the Julie’s Bicycle Pioneer Award which recognises exceptional innovation on sustainability.
-We are committed to reducing our carbon emissions by 50 per cent by 2023 from the baseline year of 2007/8 and we are working towards reducing emissions to net zero by 2030.
+We exceeded our target to reduce carbon emissions by 50 per cent by 2023 from the baseline year of 2007/8 and we are working towards reducing emissions to net zero by 2030.

-We pledge to continually examine our systems, values and programmes to find ways to become more adaptive, more responsible and greener, using the framework of the UN’s Sustainable Development Goals.
+We pledge to continually examine our systems, values and programmes to find ways to become more adaptive, more responsible and greener.
 We are determined to inspire environmental change, amplify the voices of our artists and audiences, and make our long-term commitments ambitious and effective.

 'I’m not a scientist or a campaigner, I’m an artist. […] I’m coming at it from a different perspective by asking the question: what is philosophically, ethically and morally at stake here if we continue on this course?
 I don’t think you need to be licensed by the scientific community to ask that sort of question about the times we live in or to reflect on the anxiety many of us feel about the future of the planet.' – John Akomfrah